JustinLove/onelife-client-patches/README.md

 Separate search filter with `:` puts an arrow on the nearest target object.
 If farther way it has a location slip, but only within the map buffer.
 The current search is show in place of the craving.

+If no search is active, a search is peformed for the current craving.
+This can be disabled with

+`settings/defaultSearchForCraving.ini`, 0 to disable this feature

 ## person-search

 Search for a person's name with `:character name` (or a prefix), or by press 't' with the cursor over them to get a temporary location slip to them.
 If someone says "Follow me", you can.